An Introduction to School Meals

 The National School Lunch & Breakfast Program is a federally funded program providing nutritionally balanced meals to children.
 The USDA administers the program at the federal level.
 School districts that choose to participate in the program receive financial assistance for each meal they serve.
 In return they must serve meals that meet the federal nutritional requirements and offer free or reduced priced meals to eligible children.
 The National School Lunch Program (NSLP) and the School Breakfast Program (SBP) are designed to promote the health and well-being of children by providing nutritious meals to children.

 A school lunch consists of an entrée (grain & meat/meat alternative), fruit, vegetable and milk.
-At the elementary school students have a choice of one out of three different entree's, the secondary schools have a choice of one out of eight different entree's.
+At the elementary school students have a choice of two different entree's, the secondary schools have a choice of one out of eight different entree's.
 Students are required to take a minimum of an 3 components, one being a fruit or vegetable.
 If the student does not take the minimum meal requirements, the lunch is considered "ala carte" and does not qualify as a free or reduced lunch.
 At all schools we encourage students to make healthy food choices.
 Each school has a Salad Bar filled with and assortment of salads, fruits and vegetables.
 The Salad Bar is self-service to allow students to take larger portions of their favorite fruits and vegetables.
 Whole grains are an important part of our menus.

 USDA regulations and South Whidbey school district policy allow the following alternative to milk to be served: